-Jenn Kallay has more than nine years of professional experience analyzing the benefits and costs of energy efficiency efforts for jurisdictions in the United States and Canada including Massachusetts, Rhode Island, Hawaii, Vermont, New Jersey, Arkansas, Minnesota, Virginia, Prince Edward’s Island, Ontario, and Nova Scotia.
-Her work entails reviewing different regulatory approaches to spur energy efficiency; assessing the ability of utility energy efficiency plans to tap into cost-effective potential; evaluating energy efficiency components of integrated resource plans; researching best practice program designs and policies; analyzing energy efficiency as an alternative to new power plants; reviewing methods to account for energy efficiency in system planning; and conducting rate and bill impact, participant, and cost effectiveness analyses.
+Jenn Kallay has more than a decade of professional experience analyzing the benefits and costs of energy efficiency efforts for jurisdictions in the United States and Canada including Massachusetts, Rhode Island, Hawaii, Vermont, New Jersey, Arkansas, Minnesota, Virginia, Prince Edward’s Island, Ontario, and Nova Scotia.
+Her work entails reviewing different regulatory approaches to spur energy efficiency; assessing the ability of utility energy efficiency plans to tap into cost-effective potential; evaluating energy efficiency components of integrated resource plans; researching best practice program designs and policies; analyzing energy efficiency as an alternative to new power plants; understanding and accounting for the full benefits of energy efficiency and conducting rate and bill impact, participant, and cost effectiveness analyses.
 She takes these energy efficiency analysis tools and adapts them to assess the impacts of other utility efforts, such as support for distributed energy resources.
 Since 2012, she has supported the Rhode Island Division of Ratepayer Advocate in assessing the impacts of utility energy efficiency plans and delivery strategies on customers, and has testified before the state’s Public Utility Commission on several occasions regarding planned energy efficiency savings goals and costs.
 In 2017, she provided strategic support on the Division’s power sector transformation initiative.